alexkaratarakis/docs/feature-packages.md

     - `opencv/cuda` depends on `cuda`
     - `opencv/contrib` depends on `opencv/cuda`
     - `boost/python` depends on `libpython`
-- Every package has an implicit feature called `core`, which covers the core library without any features enabled.
+- Every package has an implicit feature called `core`, which covers the core library with a minimum featureset.
 All features implicitly depend on the `core` feature of their parent package
     - `azure-storage-cpp` depends on `cpprestsdk/core`
 - Each package declares a list of default features that are enabled when the package is referred to by its raw name, and `core` is implicitly a default feature.
     - `cpprestsdk` declares `ws-client` to be a default feature.
 Any reference `cpprestsdk` implicitly means `cpprestsdk/core` _and_ `cpprestsdk/ws-client`.
     - `opencv` does not declare `cuda` nor `contrib` to be default features.

-As a conclusion of the above, it is expected that all packages will be buildable with all features disabled (just the `core` feature) OR with all features enabled.
+As a conclusion of the above, it is expected that all packages will be buildable with all features disabled (just the `core` feature) and with all features enabled.

 ## 4. Related Work